smartabyar-smartvillage/smartvillage-operator/README.md

 This will install the following applications:

 - An Edge version of the Red Hat AMQ Broker for AMQP and MQTT protocols
-- A FIWARE Orion-LD Context Broker for smart device entity data
+- A FIWARE NGSI-LD Context Broker for smart device entity data
 - An IoT Agent JSON for receiving AMQP and MQTT messages and updating the Context Broker
 - The Smarta Byar Smart Village Sync microservice, for sending context broker subscription data to the Smart Village application.